Tim Buley KC

 Practice Summary

-Tim is recognised as a leading silk across eight areas in Chambers and Partners 2024 and the Legal 500 2024.
+Tim is recognised as a leading silk across nine areas in Chambers and Partners 2025 and the Legal 500 2025.
 Comments about Tim include that he is “clearly one of the most talented public lawyers of his generation of rising silks”, “a great advocate”, and that “when he’s your opposition, your heart sinks because he is so good”.

 Tim’s practice covers the full range of public law work, from commercial and regulatory matters, planning and the environment, through constitutional and EU law, local government and healthcare, to civil liberties and human rights, immigration, and social welfare.
 He is equally experienced acting for and against public bodies, and for commercial interests and individuals.
 The breadth of his practice is demonstrated by his clients, who include commercial organisations and developers, regulators, individuals, NGOs and pressure groups, most central government departments, devolved administrations, many local authorities, and a wide range of independent and non-departmental public bodies.